asciito/shortly/README.md

 # Short links

-Just install and taste the application to see how it works.
+Just install and test the application to see how it works.